rogeriochaves/npm-force-resolutions/README.md

 This packages modifies package-lock.json to force the installation of specific version of a transitive dependency (dependency of dependency), similar to yarn's [selective dependency resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/), but without having to migrate to yarn.

-## WARNING before you start
+## ⚠️ WARNING before you start

-The use case for this is when there is a security vulnerability and you MUST update a nested dependency otherwise your project would be vulnerable.
-But this should only be used as a last resource, you should first update your top-level dependencies and file an issue for them to update the vulnerable sub-dependencies (`npm ls <vulnerable dependency>` can help you with that).
+The use case for this package is when there is a security vulnerability and you **MUST** update a nested dependency, otherwise your project would be vulnerable.
+This should only be used as a last resort.
+You should first update your top-level dependencies and file an issue for them to update the vulnerable sub-dependencies (`npm ls <vulnerable dependency>` can help you with that).

 # How to use